-3.5 All teachers are required to produce evidence of current teacher registration with the Queensland College of Teachers before they commence work in our school/entity.
-Qld College of Teachers register is maintained by the HR and checked by local staff.
+STRATEGY What do we do to meet the strategy?
+Where is this found? ву WНОМ 3.4 All non-teaching employees, other personnel, volunteers and student placements who work with students/children are required to obtain a Blue Card prior to commencement and keep it current Administration Officers Employment contracts are not provided until valid Blue Card is provided or obtained.
+TASS HR Blue Card Services Portal Volunteer / Student Procedure Passtab Policy Connect Principal, Principal's EA, HOC 3.5 All teachers are required to produce evidence of current teacher registration with the Queensland College of Teachers before they commence work in our school/entity.
+Training and Management of Employees Administrative Officers.
 This includes checking evidence of registration before commencement of employment.
-QCEC send out data who has an invalid QCT, principal to cross check with current staff.
-Employment contracts are not provided until QCT validation TASS HR Senior administration officer Principal, Principal's PA, HOC HR Training and Management of Employees 3.6 All employees, direct contact contractors and volunteers/placements at our school are provided with induction training on the school's processes and procedures, the values, and expectations of EREAFS and the standard of behaviour required of employees, direct contact contractors and volunteers/placements in their interactions with students/children All staff/volunteers/placement are provided relevant induction based on their position Online training completed by all staff / volunteers/ placement Before they start.
-Checklist/ Flow chart to check off all requirements before stating for volunteers.
-Passtab SLS Principal, Regional Support Team Support Staff, HOC, AHOCs, Delegate 3.7 All staff, volunteers, student placements who work at our school complete EREAFS online Child Protection training within four weeks of commencing with the school.
-Gympie Flexible School and QLD/ NT Risk and Compliance officer provides user access, maintains a register, and sends out notification.
-HOC to ensure that training is completed within designated time frame.
-If training is not completed within timeframe, AP to be notified.
-AP to meet with staff member and ask them to provide cause.
-If reasonable cause is not shown, AP to standdown staff member under breath of code of conduct Until training is completed.
-Checklist/ Flow chart to check off all requirements before stating for volunteers.
+TASS HR Principal, Principal's PA, HOC

+3.6 All employees, direct contact contractors and volunteers/placements at our school are provided with induction training on the school's processes and procedures, the values, and expectations of EREA and the standard of behaviour required of employees, direct contact contractors and volunteers/placements in their interactions with students/children All staff/volunteers/placement are provided relevant induction based on their position.
+Online training completed by all staff / volunteers/ placement Passtab SLS Principal, Regional Support Staff, HOC, AHOCs, Delegate 3.7 All staff, volunteers, student placements who work at our school complete EREA online Child Protection training within the first week of commencing with the school.
+National Risk and Compliance Officer (Bec Bray) provides user access, maintains a register, and sends out notifications in a timely manner.
+Process if training is not complete with designated time frame: Area Principal to be notified.
+AP to ask the employee to show cause as to why the training has not been complete.
+This will first be done via email followed by an in-person meeting.
+If adequate cause is not shown, staff member is to be stood down pending completion of training.
 SLS Principal, R&C officer, HOC

 STRATEGY What do we do to meet the strategy?
-Where is this By WHOM found?

-• Gympie Flexible School provide paid time for casual and part time staff to complete training 3.8 All staff and other personnel complete annual student protection training offered by the school/entity that includes updates to legislation/reporting obligations QLD/NT Risk and Compliance Officer assigns online training annually.
-HOC, AHOC's and Regional team provides face to face training with new staff within their first six months Principal provides support to Student Protection Contacts Student Protection Contacts attends additionally training annually A register of all employees, other personnel and volunteers who complete the training is kept schools can not assess this at school can only when asked for SLS TASS HR Principal, Regional Support Team, HOC, AHOCs and Child Protection Contacts.
-3.9 Our school gives our employees opportunities to attend courses relating to the wellbeing of students/children Professional development goals are discussed during probation and annual review (professional annual conversations) School offers a range of regular professional development opportunities around wellbeing of children and young people annually TASS HR Principal, Regional Support Team, HOC, AHOCs, Delegate 3.10 Where there is a complaint or allegation in relation to an employee, other personnel or volunteer/placement of inappropriate behaviour or misconduct we take appropriate management action which includes following the requirements of the EREA Code of Conduct and EREA Student/Child Protection Processes and Guidelines Record complaints as per our policy and guidelines Inappropriate behaviours flyers/ posters and information available and displayed at the school Performance management procedures Policy Connect EREA/School Website School Reception Principal, HOC 3.11 Our school helps employees who require support to access the EREAFS Employee Assistance Program (EAP). • EAP flyers and posters are visible in staff and administration rooms and is covered in the induction process School Reception Staff Room SLS HOC , AHOCs, Delegate
+Where found? is this ву WНОМ Townsville FS provide paid time for casual and part time staff to complete training 3.8 All staff and other personnel complete annual student protection training offered by the school/entity that includes updates to legislation/reporting obligations training annually.
+SLS TASS HR Principal, Regional Support Team, HOC, AHOCs and Child Protection Contacts.

+3.9 Our school gives our employees opportunities to attend courses relating to the wellbeing of students/children Professional development goals are discussed during probation and annual review (professional annual conversations) School offers a range of regular professional development opportunities around wellbeing of children and young people annually TASS HR Principal, Regional Support Team, HOC, AHOCs, Delegate 3.10 Where there is a complaint or allegation in relation to an employee, other personnel or volunteer/placement of inappropriate behaviour or misconduct we take appropriate management action which includes following the requirements of the EREA Code of Conduct and EREA Student/Child Protection Processes and Guidelines Record complaints as per our policy and guidelines Inappropriate behaviours flyers/ posters and information available and displayed at the school.
+Performance management procedures Policy Connect EREA/School Website School Reception Principal, HOC 3.11 Our school helps employees who require support to access the EREA Employee Assistance Program (EAP).
+EAP flyers and posters are visible in staff and administration rooms and is covered in the induction process School Reception Staff Room SLS HOC , AHOCs, Delegate Othe r EREA Support for the wellbeing of students/ children